FailAcademy/learning/wdp-vancouver/_slides/week-07/04-wp-ajax-api.md

 ### What does localizing mean?

-Localizing a script allows you to take data from PHP and make it available in your JS.
+Localizing a script allows you to take data typically only accessible on the server side on your site and make it available for use in your JS.
 Very handy!

 ---